rapid7/insightconnect-plugins/powershell/help.md

 are forwarded to the log file.

 Run this PowerShell command on a Windows host first to set up a unsigned certificate for authentication:
-This will not be needed if the host alredy has a SSL certificate set up for Winrm
+This will not be needed if the host already has an SSL certificate set up for Winrm

 ```